 Corporate expense allocation.
-Lionsgate's corporate general and administrative functions and costs have historically provided oversight over both the Starz Business and the Studio Business.
+For periods prior to the Studio Separation, Lionsgate's corporate general and administrative functions and costs provided oversight over both the Starz Business and the Studio Business.
 These functions and costs include, but are not limited to, salaries and wages for certain executives and other corporate officers related to executive oversight, investor relations costs, costs for the maintenance of corporate facilities, and other common administrative support functions, including corporate accounting, finance and financial reporting, audit and tax costs, corporate and other legal support functions, and certain information technology and human resources.
-Accordingly, the audited combined financial statements of the Studio Business include allocations of certain general and administrative expenses (inclusive of share-based compensation) from Lionsgate of \$125.6 million and \$127.5 million for the years ended March 31, 2024 and 2023, respectively, related to these corporate and shared service functions historically provided by Lionsgate.
+Accordingly, for periods prior to the Studio Separation, the unaudited condensed consolidated financial statements of the Studio Business include allocations of certain general and administrative expenses from Lionsgate of \$14.2 million and \$24.5 million for the three months ended June 30, 2024 and 2023, respectively, and \$125.6 million, \$127.5 million and \$99.6 million for the years ended March 31, 2024, 2023 and 2022, respectively, related to these corporate and shared service functions historically provided by Lionsgate.

-The allocation of costs to the Studio Business are subjective and requires considerable judgment.
-The allocations of general and administrative expenses to the Studio Business are on the basis of direct usage when identifiable, with the remainder allocated on a pro rata basis of consolidated Lionsgate revenue, payroll expense or other measures management considered to be a reasonable reflection of the estimated historical utilization levels of these services.
-Such allocations represent approximately 80.1% and 80.2% for the years ended March 31, 2024 and 2023, respectively, of total Lionsgate corporate general and administrative expense.
+The allocation of costs to the Studio Business were subjective and required considerable judgment.
+The allocations of general and administrative expenses to the Studio Business were on the basis of direct usage when identifiable, with the remainder allocated on a pro rata basis of consolidated Lionsgate revenue, payroll expense or other measures management considered to be a reasonable reflection of the estimated historical utilization levels of these services.
+Following the Studio Separation, \$16.8 million of Lionsgate's corporate general and administrative costs were allocated to the Company pursuant to the Shared Services Agreement.
+In aggregate, allocations of Lionsgate's corporate general and administrative costs to the Company represent approximately 90.0% and 79.4% for three months ended June 30, 2024 and 2023, respectively, and 80.1%, 80.2% and 80.0% for the years ended March 31, 2024, 2023 and 2022, respectively, of total Lionsgate corporate general and administrative expense.
 See Components of Results of Operations-Expenses above for further information.